 Every student pursuing a degree in Fine & Studio Arts has to look into Tufts University.
 Tufts University fine & studio arts students make 21.7% more than the average fine art grad.
 This school is located in the suburban area of Medford, Massachusetts, near to shops and other amusement.

 Because of Brown's superb student-to-faculty ratio of 7:1, there are many opportunities for learners to work closely with their professors.
-You may want to invest in an ACT prep course prior to taking the exam because the usual ACT score is 32.
+Graded #2 in Rhode Island for overall value, we might have predicted this university's superb educational programs to be higher priced.
 Obtain all the essential details on Brown by looking at their scorecard.

 Boston College is a great decision for students pursuing a Fine & Studio Arts degree.
-Students who graduate from this program report average early career earnings of fine art and mid-career earnings of $65,547.
+Boston College fine & studio arts graduates make 19.1% more than the average fine art graduate.
 The location in a main city is tremendous for young people looking for enough choices for networking, excitement, and life.

 University of Massachusetts Amherst is among your top options if you want to study Fine & Studio Arts.
-Fine art majors from University of Massachusetts Amherst receive an earnings boost of about 18.8% above the typical income of fine & studio arts graduates.
+Soon after graduation, Fine Art students usually make around $41,337 at the beginning of their careers.
 This school is among the largest schools in Massachusetts.

 Boston University is a wonderful choice for students pursuing a Fine & Studio Arts degree.
 Graduates of the Fine Art program make an average of $39,861 in their early career salary and $63,120 in their mid-career salary.
 The location in a major city is great for young people looking for enough opportunities for networking, adventure, and exploration.

 Bates College is among your best bets if you want to study Fine & Studio Arts.
-Students who graduate from the Fine Art program make an average of $37,026 for their early career and $65,208 in their mid career.
+Fine art majors from Bates College receive an earnings boost of about 16.9% above the average earnings of fine & studio arts graduates.
 Positioned in Lewiston, Maine, this school is a logical choice for students who enjoy the exhilaration of a major city.

 Wesleyan University is a good decision for individuals interested in a Fine & Studio Arts major.
 Wesleyan University fine & studio arts graduates earn 15.8% more than the typical fine art graduate.
 Located in Middletown, Connecticut, this university is right for young people who flourish in an urban setting.